-Remains of Georgia woman killed 46 years ago identified, confirmed serial killer victim
+Remains of Georgia woman identified, confirmed as serial killer’s 1977 victim

 But Pless’ remains hadn’t been identified, so her family was not known.
 Last year, investigators used forensic genetic genealogy to identify Pless’ remains and then identified a relative who connected them with her remaining family in Macon.

-By the time of his death, Little had confessed to killing 93 people between 1970 and 2005.
+By the time of his death at nearly 80 years old, Little had confessed to killing 93 people between 1970 and 2005.
 Most of the slayings took place in Florida and Southern California.
 Georgia authorities say eight of his victims were Georgia residents, and the remains of a Tennessee woman were also found in Georgia.

+Little, who was in and out of jail for decades for stealing, assault, drugs or other crimes, for years denied killing anyone.

+It wasn’t until he was questioned by Texas Ranger James Holland in 2018 about a killing it turned out he didn’t commit that the details began to come out.
+Over about 700 hours of interviews, he gave details from scores of killings that only a murderer would know.